aaronsaray/aaronsaray.com/content/blog/array-merge-is-useful-but-with-a-caveat.markdown

 ---
-title: array_merge is useful - but with a caveat
+title: array_merge is Useful - But With a Caveat
 date: 2008-10-07
 tag:
 - php